 I spent about five minutes on each heel and then had a feel — they were baby smooth, just like after a professional pedicure.

-I followed up the evening with a moisturizing balm containing petrolatum — Aquaphor Healing Ointment — and the next morning the skin on my feet not only looked smoother, but felt softer too.
+I followed up the evening with a moisturizing balm containing petrolatum — Aquaphor Healing Ointment — and by the next morning, the skin on my feet not only looked smoother but felt softer, too.

 The tool comes in a little satin pouch but be sure to rinse it under hot water and dry before putting it back or risk flaky skin cells spilling out of the bag when you go to use it next.
 “If you have any fungus in your skin, make sure you also clean it with rubbing alcohol or tea tree oil,” adds Splichal.
 “Since it’s made of stainless steel, it shouldn’t rust.
 But if it does, stop using it.”

 I reach for my file pretty much once a week, to the chagrin of my husband, who has banished it from our house.